messier433/TinySvgPlot/README.md

   Double-click of legend item: if selected item is visible, hide all other items.
 If invisible, make all items visible<br />
   Mouse wheel: Scroll legend in case items do not fit in vertical legend area<br />
 - download generated SVG
-- Toogle buttons for log/lin scale of axes
-- Toggle button to set data-tip mode (linear interpolation or snap to points)
+- Custom toogle buttons to change optParams dynamically

 Function call:
 plotSvg(ID, x, y, numLines, optParam);